 Step-by-Step Self-Assessment

-- Monitor shedding patterns
+- Note hair shedding patterns

 If the hairline continues moving beyond 2 cm or thinning appears, it may no longer be maturation.